waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `party_strategist_agent`: Analyzes the player's stored Pokémon and a given strategic goal to recommend an optimal party of three.

 ### Custom Tools
+- `fly_map_navigator`: Calculates the sequence of directional button presses to move the cursor from a starting city to a target city on the FLY world map.
+- `pc_navigator`: A unified tool to navigate the PC.
 - `plan_path_with_warnings`: Enhanced pathfinder that warns about nearby moving NPCs.
 - `select_move_tool`: A tool that takes a move slot number (1-4) as input and outputs the correct sequence of button presses to select and use that move in battle.
-- `pc_navigator`: A unified tool to navigate the PC.
-- `fly_map_navigator`: Calculates the sequence of directional button presses to move the cursor from a starting city to a target city on the FLY world map.
-- `stun_npc`: Freezes an NPC's movement but does not make them traversable.
-CRITICAL: This tool only works on NPCs that are currently visible on the screen ('live objects').
+- `find_reachable_unseen_tiles`: A comprehensive exploration tool that first identifies all unseen tiles on the current map and then filters them to return only those that are adjacent to currently reachable areas.
+This streamlines the process of finding new, explorable paths.

 ## 2. 🚨 CRITICAL DIRECTIVES & LESSONS
 - **PRINCIPLE OF SIMPLICITY (BATTLE TOWER):** After 40+ complex failed hypotheses, the solution was simply walking onto the exit warp carpet.
 I assumed it was a one-way entrance without ever testing it.
 This is a catastrophic failure of the scientific method.
 ALWAYS test the simplest, most fundamental assumptions first before escalating to complex theories.